programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ## Lesson Goals

+This two part lesson is designed as a very brief introduction to the three.js JavaScript library, and involves a considerable amount of copy and pasting code.
+Part 1 introduces 3D models and some of the ethical issues associated with their generation and use.
+Users will explore some of a model’s components with the threejs web-based editor.
+Part 1 also shows how to set up and locally serve a basic web page featuring a 3D model with a scene with lights, using three.js.

-The primary goal of this tutorial is to use the three.js library to create a webpage featuring a 3D scene with selectable components.
+The primary goal of part 2 is to use three.js to create a webpage featuring a 3D scene with selectable components.
 Scene creation will involve adding lights, cameras, primitive and complex models, and controls.
 The models will get materials and/or image textures.
 Concepts such as model groups, scale and visibility, and 3D co-ordinates will be introduced.

-Turning websites with models into puzzles makes them more interesting.
-An additional goal, is to make the models moveable and positioned at random places.
+An additional goal of part 2, is to make the models moveable and positioned at random places.
 A test is introduced after each time a model is moved, to see if it has been placed in the correct position and successful matches trigger a background colour change.

 ## Papua New Guinea Pottery